josephplpriest/dictionary_api_cli/README.md

-# Dictionary API Query Terminal App
+# Dictionary API Terminal App

 ## Allow a user to query a dictionary API using Rust, Serde and Reqwests